MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-01-Explore-LLMs.md

 5. In the first code cell, enter and run the following code:

     ```python
-   # Upgrade torch to the required version
-   %pip install torch>=2.6

    from transformers import pipeline

    # Load the summarization model with PyTorch weights
    summarizer = pipeline("summarization", model="facebook/bart-large-cnn", framework="pt")